lenarddome/pu093-errorless-attentionless-ibre/README.md

 - DONE: "All current theories of the IBRE rely on the assumption that this irrational rare preference arises as a result of optimising accuracy during the training phase." - Do they?
 What about DGCM?
 What about ELMO?
 (Genuine question.
 But if they don't clearly rely on this then you of course should not say "all theories".
 Here and elsewhere, what you _can_ do is perhaps focus on EXIT-like theories being the most popular and successful accounts.

+# Some thoughts from Andy on second draft

+### General thoughts

+- A bit too long, right (over 6 pages)?
+As far as I recall, the page limit includes the references?

+- I would drop the paragraph on p.2 about Johansen Exp.
+2 entirely, irrespective of how long the paper is.
+You just don't need it, and it slows and fogs the narrative.

+- I've some questions about the exclusion criterion in Experiment 2.
+First, it seems to be different to Experiment 1, which has no RT exclusion - this difference is not justified in the text and seems hard to justify on the face on it.
+Second, on what part of the experiment is it applied?
+Study?
+Test?
+Both?
+Third, it seems to be pretty harsh.
+By definition, in a normal distribution at least, 1 s.d. below is going to exclude about 17% of participants.
+And the RT at which it cuts people out - about 800ms - although fast, is not obviously a person blowing off the experiment.
+And was there no need to exclude any very long mean RTs (e.g. 10s of seconds)?
+Overall, I think this needs some more thought.
+Given the time remaining, perhaps see if it still works (i.e. BF > 3) without this additional Experiment 2 exclusion criterion?

+### p.1

+twice as much -> twice as often

+"tend to show base rate following" -> add "(i.e. A -> common)" or similar.

+"a different variety" -> "a variety"

+"an attentional mechanism that drives not only learning but responding as well." -> "an attentional meachanism that drives both learning and responding"

+## p.2

+"Unfortunately, there is no statistical anal- ysis confirming that BC → rare is reliably different than BC → common." -> "...confirming that the IBRE is reliably observed".

+"a sample size of n = 16" -> "a sample size of 16"

+"an α = 0.05" -> "an α of 0.05"

+"has power = 0.24" -> "has 24% power, which is substantially underpowered" (and drop next sentence)

+"To our knowledge, there is only one attempt to implement the IBRE procedure without explicit feedback." -> "...to implement the standard trial-by-trial IBR`e procedure without explicit feedback" ('cos you list two without this trial-by-trial caveat  - Johansen Appendix & 3)"

+I would drop discussion of Johansen exp.
+2 - it's not needed and you don't have space.

+not "sequential" presentation, perhaps, because you don't know how people dealt with that list.
+Perhaps "itemized rather than summarised" presentation.
+And, perhaps earlier in the paragraph say that the summary was in the form of a table? (if I'm right about that?)

+"Furthermore, Wills et al. (2014)" -> add "in an EEG study"

+"ROI" -> "region of interest (ROI)" (should always define acronyms before use unless 100% all likely readers would know them"

+"atten- tional reallocation occurs in a standard supervised learning" -> "prediction-error-driven attentional reallocation" (and drop final clause of course)

+End of last intro para, from "...these three studies" - I would drop this and go straight to the "Experiment 1" section

+Also, I not in that bit I'm saying to cut, you cite Kruschke's eye-track study, not previously mentioned in the intro.
+What I suggest you do here is, when you first introduce the Don study, put "(see also Kruschke, K.. & H..., 2005)" somewhere.

+"The rare response bias" -> add "to BC".

+"The only information available in their report..." - I would remove this and the rest of the paragraph onwards (so, keep the first sentence, remove the rest).
+You don't need it, it's unnecessarily negative, you don't have space, and it raises faux questions with likely reviewers about methodological details.

+## p.
+3

+"threshold has passed" -> "threshold was passed"

+"label what disease" -> "say which disease"

+"test the presence" -> "test for the presence"

+"rational responding" -> "base rate following"

+## p.
+4

+"can still experience" -> "might still experience"

+"an implicit prediction" -> "a silent prediction" ? "implict" has a number of connotations concerning access to conscious awareness that we probably don't want to get into here...

+"asked pariticipants to memorise the arrangement of shapes" - was that the instruction?
+Because the arrangement, as such, conveys no information, right?
+Because of spatial counterbalancing.
+If it was the instruction, no worries.
+But if not, consider a re-phrase.

+"Similarly, the test phase..." -> "The test phase..."

+See comments about exclusion criteria.

+## p.
+5

+I think you do not need the decimal places on a six-figure BF :-)

+"which will result" -> which could result

+"the IBRE is partially caused" -> "the IBRE is caused".
+Let's go strong on this one!

+"Participants learned sentences..." - this sentence begins in the past tense and so should continue in that tense.

+"general context model" -> 'generalized context model"

+O'Bryan cite should be Author (date), not (Author, date).

+## p.6

+Also worth mentioning that ELMO can't do the shared cue effect (i.e. presence of shared cue required for IBRE).
+Kruschke has a paper on this - I think you cite it elsewhere?
+Kruschke 2001a.

+"because of their inability" -> largely because? (given what you've just said about ELMO?)

+"We made available" -> "We have made available"

+Add a note to say links will be inserted when document is de-anonymised?

+"To Be Added" -> "[to be added on denonymization of paper]"